Interview with Degrees of Truth, Female Fronted Symphonic Progressive Metal Band

 What are your influences?

-influence on our music, with their power to evoke certain feelings and ideas,
+First of all, film soundtracks have a great influence on our music, with their power to evoke certain feelings and ideas, thus setting the perfect atmosphere.

 Then, there are many symphonic metal and progressive metal bands that inspired us, even though we really want to develop our own style and try not to resemble any other band.